AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 - Create and destroy a chat group
 - Join and leave a chat group
 - Retrieve the member list of a chat group
-- Mute and unmute a chat group
+- Block and unblock a chat group
 - Manage chat group members
 - Manage the attributes, announcements, and shared files of a chat group